• About Us

 How to type the copyright symbol in Microsoft Word

 Aside from Alt + 0169, you can also use the shortcut key Alt + Ctrl + C to type the copyright symbol in Microsoft Word.
+You can change this shortcut to something more memorable by clicking the Shortcut Key button on the Symbol dialog, and then assigning a new shortcut.

 Google Docs has gained popularity over recent years because of its ease of use and portability.
 Inserting the copyright symbol in Google Docs can be done with just a few clicks.